tytydraco/yessleep/out/The_Parsons_Vanished_First_Part_1.md

 I didn’t reply, just stared at her in expectant silence.
 Taking the cue, she continued.

-“Another glass break alarm at 144 Churchill, second night in a row,” she said, a slight accusatory tone creeping in, “I wonder if a more thorough check might be needed.”
+“Another glass break alarm at Churchill, second night in a row,” she said, a slight accusatory tone creeping in, “I wonder if a more thorough check might be needed.”

 I thought about telling her how nonsensical it was that a sandbox of empty desert could even have a glass break alarm, and how I didn’t appreciate her insinuating I couldn’t do an entry-level security job.
 But instead, reason and my own desire to avoid unnecessary conflict won out.

 “Huh, weird,” I muttered, coughing on the last syllable, “I’ll check it out first thing.”

 Spinning my keys, I strolled out of the building without another word.
 The creeping dread I had felt last night was returning in full force.
 I drove through town, at a slightly unreasonable 45 miles per hour, knowing damn well policy stated I follow all posted speed limits.
 But rolling past where Deputy Harvard sat transfixed on his phone at the intersection of 2nd and Rowland, I knew we had a mutual understanding as the sole travelers at this time of night.
-I once again took the turn onto Churchill, pulling up to 144 like I had rehearsed it a million times.
+I once again took the turn onto Churchill, pulling up to the driveway like I had rehearsed it a million times.
 To my shock, gone was the barren, dusty ground, or rather, where the juniper tree had stood was now occupied by a dingy, beaten old aluminum trailer home.

 Unlike the previous night, I sat motionless, gazing at the dark frame of the dwelling.
 I started to tremble inexplicably, knuckles white as I gripped the steering wheel.
 Barely 24 hours ago, I had walked directly through the empty space that was now plainly occupied.
 And worse still, I could see through my blinking amber lights that all the windows I could see were shattered across the dust, the shards glistening like dewdrops.